sachin-frayne/elasticsearch-examples/rollups.md

   ]
 }

-# define a mapping for our data to make sure our keyword field has the correct type
+# define a mapping for our data to make sure our keyword field has the correct
+# type

-PUT index
+PUT /index
 {
   "mappings": {
     "properties": {